Trustless-Work/Product/reclaim-protocol-integration/frontend/README.md

+this repo has some changes because repo in examples of reclaim does not work

 # Reclaim Protocol Starter Pack - Stellar

 This repository provides a **React-based frontend example** for developers to interact with the Reclaim Protocol smart contract on the **Stellar** network.
 This template demonstrates how to submit and verify proofs on-chain, making it easier for developers to integrate Reclaim Protocol into their applications.